iqbal-lab-org/pandora/README.md

 Pandora is a tool for bacterial genome analysis using a pangenome reference graph (PanRG).
 It allows gene presence/absence detection and genotyping of SNPs, indels and longer variants in one or a number of samples.
 Pandora works with Illumina or Nanopore data.

-The PanRG is a collection of 'floating' local graphs, each representing some orthologous region of interest (e.g. genes, mobile elements or intergenic regions).
+The PanRG is a collection of 'floating' local graphs (PRGs), each representing some orthologous region of interest (e.g. genes, mobile elements or intergenic regions).
 See https://github.com/rmcolq/make_prg for a pipeline which can construct these PanRGs from a set of aligned sequence files.

 Pandora can do the following for a single sample (read dataset):
-- Output inferred mosaic of reference sequences for loci (eg genes) from the PanRG which are present;
+- Output inferred mosaic of reference sequences for loci (eg genes) from the PRGs which are present in the PanRG;
-- Output a VCF showing the variation found within these loci, with respect to any reference path in the PRG;
+- Output a VCF showing the variation found within these loci, with respect to any reference path in the PRGs;
 - Discovery of new variation not in the PanRG.

 For a collection of samples, it can:
-- Output a matrix showing inferred copy-number of each locus in each sample genome;
+- Output a matrix showing inferred presence-absence of each locus in each sample genome;
-- Output a multisample pangenome VCF showing how including genotype calls for each sample in each of the loci;
-- Output one VCF per locus.
-Variation is shown with respect to the most informative recombinant path in the PRG (see our paper).
+- Output a multisample pangenome VCF including genotype calls for each sample in each of the loci.
+Variation is shown with respect to the most informative recombinant path in the PRGs (see [our paper](pandora_2020_paper)).

 > **Warning - `pandora` is not yet a production-ready tool.**